tanakakentarotanaka/looker-viz-library/README.md

 * **Best Practice:** Always try to use standard visualizations or the [Chart Config Editor](https://cloud.google.com/looker/docs/chart-config-editor) first.
 Too many custom charts can make dashboards hard to maintain or interpret.

 ## Dependencies & Licenses
-If external libraries are used in this visualization, they are specified in the `manifest.lkml` file. **Please ensure you review and comply with the Terms of Service and License agreements of any external libraries before use.**
+If external libraries are used in your custom visualization, they will be specified in the manifest.lkml file.
+Please ensure you review and comply with the Terms of Service and License agreements of any external libraries before use.
 ---

 ## 🛠️ How to Create It